awwx/meteor-appcache/README.md

 ---

 The appcache package relies on modifications to Meteor.
-These are based off of and follow Meteor's development branch (which may be unstable).
+These are based off of and follow Meteor's development branch (which may itself be unstable sometimes).

 With
 [meteorite](http://oortcloud.github.com/meteorite/) use a smart.json